flimflam-austin/hugo-cms-test/content/quick_reads/20180223-18-02-22-support-animals-vs-service-animals-plane/index.md

       * Stricter regulations on “comfort” animals resisted by some who say increased documentation unfair to the truly disabled.

-      * Current rules purposefully very broad; **spiders** are clearly NOT considered comfort pets, but did you know **miniature horses** are included in _The Americans with Disabilities Act_ as “service pets”?
+      * Current rules purposefully very broad;**spiders** are clearly NOT considered comfort pets, but did you know**miniature horses** are included in_The Americans with Disabilities Act_ as “service pets”?
     _key: card-5-63f207b7-8c2e-49e3-a187-f58199cd9294
   - order: 5
+    useCheckmark: true
     body: >-
       Just For Kicks: Dexter, the peacock, may not have "frequent flyer" miles but he has his own instagram account.